activeloopai/deeplake/docs/source/index.rst

 Welcome to Hub's documentation!
 ===============================

-Hub Array is a scalable numpy-like array stored on the cloud accessible over network as if they're local numpy arrays.
+Hub Array is a scalable NumPy-like array stored on the cloud accessible over the network as if they're local NumPy arrays.
-You can create a Hub Array on your local environment as large as PetaBytes, use it as a local numpy array without worrying if the local disk/RAM will hold it or not.
+You can create a Hub Array on your local environment as large as Petabytes, use it as a local NumPy array without worrying if the local disk/RAM will hold it or not.
-The Array is created on an object storage on the cloud and cached partially on your local environment.
+The Array is created on object storage on the cloud and cached partially on your local environment.
 All read/write to the Array is automatically synchronized to the bucket.

 Hub Array aims to provide a cloud-based data management solution for deep learning practitioners.